sparkfun/SparkFun_ePaper_Arduino_Library/BMPtoEPD/readme.md

 * Run the python script against your bitmap
 * An output.txt file will be generated.
 Copy and paste the contents of this file to a image.h file
 * Send this array to the display of your choice.
-See the example below about how to implement the header file. if no limits, will be prompted for white limit and red limit later the higher the value, the less of that color you will see
+See the example below about how to implement the header file.

 Usage:

     python bmp2eink.py strawberries.bmp [whiteLimit(0-255)] [redLimit(0-255)]
+      //if no limits, will be default to 128
+      //the higher the value, the less of that color you will see

 Output: